 In the age of personalization and customization, customers’ expectations have increased.

-In fact, 59% of the customers leave a brand after they had multiple bad experiences with it and 17% of the customers walk away just after one.
+In fact, 59% of customers leave a brand after they had multiple bad experiences with it and 17% of the customers walk away just after one.
 The US companies are losing $136.8 billion per year due to poor customer experience.

 Here’s an example of how a telecom company increased its revenue and retention by improving customer experience.

 *For the sake of simplicity we have only considered the customers that have been retained and not any new customers.

 So, in the above example, the retention rate at the end of year 2 is 80%.
 This means that out of 640,000 customers 512,000 customers stayed, which is really good.